subhanu-dev/Real-Estate-Analysis/README.md

-# EDA and Insight Analysis Report for Real-Time analysis
+# EDA and Insight Analysis Report for Colombo Real-Estate analysis

 ## Introduction
 This study aims to analyze the rental landscape in Colombo by leveraging a comprehensive dataset of apartment listings from various neighborhoods.